Eniola-C/my_linux_doc.p1/readme.md

 ┌──(eniola㉿Eniola)-[~/Templates/starter1]
 └─$ awk 'NR==4 {print}' testinggrep
 fireWALL enabled
 ```

 It printed any row indicated

-`NF`: Number of fields in the current record
+- NF: Number of fields in the current record

 ```shell